 2021 arrived and I decided to take on a huge challenge.
 Walk from Lands End to John O’Groats (LEJOG).
-It’s 1083 miles using an app, and I want to do it by mid-May when Mental Health Awareness Week arrives.
-I’m also raising funds for Restore, a mental health charity in Oxford.
-Along the way, I want to discover about the places I ‘visit’ and share some mental health stories with you too.
+1083 miles later (using an app), I completed it by mid-May when Mental Health Awareness Week arrived.
+As part of it, I raised funds for Restore, a mental health charity in Oxford.
+Along the way, I discovered about the places I was ‘visiting’ and shared this along with mental health stories via a blog.
 I hope you enjoy it.

 Some photos I have taken from Pixabay, Wikipedia, and Google Earth.
 I have credited as such but if anybody is concerned about the image being on this diary, please do contact me and I will immediately remove it.

 (14th May 2021)

 There’s one entry this week.
 It’s the last one.
 It’s overcast but that doesn’t matter.
 I have 4.2 miles to walk to complete the challenge.